afcarl/SeqMDN/README.md

 #  Mixture Density Network for predicting sequences

 Given a sequence of data.
 The model creates a statistic over the next propable timestep depending on a given horizont of the past.
-This was the model tries to predict the next propable datapoint.
-This was enabled by a time embedding.
+The model tries to predict the next propable datapoint.

 We are using a mixture density network (MDN, Bishop 1994) combined with a simple hierarchical structure analysis inside particular hidden layers.
+The trainingdata will be preprocessed and time embedded.

 ## Getting Started